 Tanzania is an East African country known for its vast wilderness areas.
-With a population of over 53 million people, 28.2% live below the poverty line and 137,000 are blind.
+With a population of 59.7 million people, 28.2% live below the poverty line and 238,800 live with treatable blindness.

 To help prevent blindness and restore sight, Seva Canada funding currently supports three areas in Tanzania: Mara Region near Lake Victoria, Arusha Region and Manyara Region.

 In all three areas, Seva Canada supports community programs, including women’s microfinance groups.
 Microfinance programs have particular strengths as vehicles to empower women to seek better health care: they provide women with additional income, higher status within their villages, and communities of like-minded, similarly driven women.
 By pioneering the use of existing microfinance groups for community activism, Seva is able to deliver eye care messages and influence health-seeking behaviour.
 As a result, we have seen significant increases in the number of women receiving eye care.

 Among the Maasai ethnic group in Ngorongoro and Manyara Regions in particular, Seva Canada is funding the screening and treatment of trachoma.
 Trachoma is a recurrent eye infection, found primarily among women and children.
 Caused by flies, poor water supply and inadequate sanitation, trachoma can lead to scarring and blindness in adults.
 In an attempt to treat trachoma, the local Maasai microfinance groups have been educated to identify, refer and encourage people to go for corrective surgery.

 In Mara, Seva Canada funds the eye department of the District Hospital including a small team of one cataract surgeon, two ophthalmic nurses, one optometrist and one nurse assistant.
 Seva also provides funding for community outreach, equipment, consumables, glasses and surgery.